HOPE for a Robust Parameterization of Long-memory State Space Models: Introduction

 We find that the decay of the Hankel singular values can be used for predicting the performance of an SSM, and that every previous effort in proposing a good initialization and training scheme can be viewed as an effort to avoid fast-decaying Hankel singular values.
 This is reminiscent of the works by~\cite{martin2021implicit} and~\cite{martin2021predicting} that connect the singular values of the weight matrices to a deep neural network's performance.
-In particular, we prove that a random initialization leads to a low-rank LTI system (i.e., its Hankel singular values decay rapidly), whereas the HiPPO initialization is high-rank (see~\Cref{thm.lowrank}).
-This serves as an alternative theory with practical consequences and explains why the HiPPO initialization is preferred over a random one.
-Moreover, the stability of the LTI systems depends heavily on the parameters themselves (see~\Cref{thm.perturbS4D}).
-Even a high-degree LTI system may become a low-degree one by a small amount of perturbation.
-This explains why one needs to train $\mathbf{A}$ on a logarithmic scale with a reduced learning rate in practice.
+Using the Hankel singular values as heuristics, we show that an S4D model is vulnerable to losing expressiveness during training.
+Moreover, even with a reparameterization, an LTI system is very sensitive to a perturbation of its parameters, $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$, impairing the training stability of an S4D model.